Habitat History

 History of Chicagoland Habitat for Humanity

-The eight affiliates across Chicagoland are part of the 1,100 affiliate members of Habitat for Humanity International that provide decent, affordable housing for those in need worldwide.
+The eight affiliate locations across Chicagoland are part of the 1,100 affiliate members of Habitat for Humanity International that provide decent, affordable housing for those in need worldwide.
 With the help of individual volunteers, corporate volunteers, charitable foundations and faith based organizations, we strive to transform communities as they partner with families to achieve responsible home ownership.

 The eight area affiliates serve families in six Chicagoland counties.
 To date, over 1,300 houses have been built to provide homes for over 5,000 people in the region.
 In collaboration with Chicagoland Habitat, our goal is to dramatically increase the families served in the Chicagoland area.